INCF/nineml-spec/source/serialisation.rst

     annotations.

 .. note:: Future versions of NineML will be designed to minimise the need for
-          these special fields within the NineML object model.
-However, annotations and language extensions will still allow any object hierarchies that map to valid XML, so special fields will still be required.
+          the the *@body* field within the NineML object model.
+However, it will still be required to represent arbitrary annotations and language extensions designed in XML.

 Example YAML_ code of a Izhikevich neuron model demonstrating the use of ``@namespace`` and ``@body`` attributes.